It’s time for a “blog anniversary” post! This year’s topic: how to take maternity leave when you’re a full-time blogger.

 Enjoy your Maternity Leave and Don’t Feel Guilty about it:

-I think as a self-employed person, there’s a tendency to feel guilt when we’re not working.
+I think as a self-employed person, there’s a tendency to feel guilty when we’re not working.
 Well, trust me, you will be working… on raising a newborn.
 That is the toughest and most rewarding thing I’ve ever done.

 How I’m Balancing 2 Full-Time Jobs: Stay-at-Home Mom + Food Blogger